thecartercenter/nemo/README.md

 1. **GraphViz 2.36+** (Development only)
   - [GraphViz](http://graphviz.org/) is used to visualize the relationships between data in the database.

+1. **Qt 4.8+** (Development only)
+  - Qt is a cross-platform development kit that is needed by the `capybara-webkit` gem.
+  - See [here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) for some installation instructions.

 ### Running the App